gammapy/gammapy-meetings/coding-sprints/2022-01-Co-Working-Week/README.md

 * New docs template overview (José Enrique), how to decide?

 ### Tuesday
-##### Morning session (9:30pm)
+##### Morning session (10:am)
 ##### Afternoon session (2pm)
+* Discussion on paper
+* Discussion on timing (3pm)

 ### Wednesday
 ##### Morning session (9:30pm)
 ##### Afternoon session (2pm)
-- Science Data Challenge: discussions on the requirements (from physics to codes)
+- Science Data Challenge: discussions on the requirements (from physics to codes) - 2pm
 - Gammapy governance and roles (write short PIG).
-Also define GitHub roles...
+Also define GitHub roles...  - 3:30 pm

 ### Thursday